SyartDev/SyartDev/README.md

 **`Web & App Developer/Content Creator)`**

 I'm a Web & App developer.
-All programming projects are developed from scratch, from planning and design to solving real-world problems with code.I publish this content on my YouTube channel [SyartDev](https://youtube.com/@SyartDev) for more than 100 subscribers.
+All programming projects are developed from scratch, from planning and design to solving real-world problems with code.
+I publish this content on my YouTube channel [SyartDev](https://youtube.com/@SyartDev) road to 100 follower.

   </p>
      <p align="left">